peterda84/peterda84.github.io/_portfolio/server-hardening.md

 PasswordAuthentication no
 UsePAM no
 ```
-Reload the ssh service so the changes in the configuration file take effect.
+Restart the ssh service so the changes in the configuration file take effect.

 ```
-peterda@ubuntu:~/.ssh$ sudo systemctl reload ssh
+peterda@ubuntu:~/.ssh$ sudo systemctl restart ssh
 ```

 Next time you try to ssh to the server, no password will be required but the keys will be used for authentication.